datracka/sleepdiary.io-deployment/README.md

-## localhosst
+## localhost

-1 - clone the project and jump into the run folder
+Clone the project and jump into the run folder.

-check that ports 80, 8000 and 5432 and not already busy.
-If so,
+You need to have already installed docker https://docs.docker.com/engine/installation/ Check that ports 80, 8000 and 5432 and not already busy.
+If it is so run,

-2 - $ docker-compose build --no-cache
+- $ docker-compose build --no-cache
-3 - $ docker-compose up -d
+- $ docker-compose up -d

 if it is the first time you have to run migrations:

-4 - $ docker-compose run back_python_accounts_calendar /usr/local/bin/python manage.py migrate
+- $ docker-compose run back_python_accounts_calendar /usr/local/bin/python manage.py migrate

-5 - open a browser and run http://localhost.
+open a browser and run http://localhost.
 Create an user with sign up form.

+enjoy it!